What is BioLogos INTEGRATE?

 When will INTEGRATE become available?

-We anticipate that INTEGRATE will become available in 2019 or 2020.
+We are working diligently to finalize INTEGRATE and anticipate that it will become available for purchase in Fall 2020.

 How much will INTEGRATE cost?
 Is there an annual subscription?

 Pricing information will become available Fall 2020.
 An instructor (or two, in the case of a homeschool family) will be able to purchase individual units, a thematic bundle of 3–4 units, or the complete set of 15 units.
 Purchasing INTEGRATE is like purchasing an e-book (or a series of them); there is no annual subscription, and you may use it as long as you wish.
 However, you may wish to purchase it again in the future to take advantage of regular updates and new features.